 Seven-year-old Calli Clark is sweet, gentle, a dreamer who suffers from selective mutism brought on by tragedy that pulled her deep into silence as a toddler.

 Calli's mother, Antonia, tried to be the best mother she could within the confines of marriage to a mostly absent, often angry husband.
 Now, though she denies that her husband could be involved in the possible abductions, she fears her decision to stay in her marriage has cost her more than her daughter's voice.

 Petra Gregory is Calli's best friend, her soul mate and her voice.
 But neither Petra nor Calli has been heard from since their disappearance was discovered.
 Desperate to find his child, Martin Gregory is forced to confront a side of himself he did not know existed beneath his intellectual, professorial demeanor.

 Now these families are tied by the question of what happened to their children.
 And the answer is trapped in the silence of unspoken family secrets.

 (This book was highly touted by Borders and on other blogs I've read.)

-I'm a married mom with one son, Eric (18), and two stepchildren.
+I'm a married mom with one son, Eric (19), two stepchildren and a baby grandson.
 I met my husband on a blind date set up by friends.
-We dated for 10 years before getting married five years ago.
+We dated for 10 years before getting married six years ago.
 I grew up in a small beach town in Southern California and have lived in the Midwest since age 25.
 I love it here!
 My passions are reading, sports, and animals.
 Thanks for stopping by!